Gino-Freud-Hobayan/retail-store-management-gino/README.md

 ## High Level Sales Analysis:

-It was my first time learning
+It was my first time learning about this

 ```cpp